EllangoK/ComfyUI-post-processing-nodes/README.md

  - CannyEdgeDetection: Applies Canny edge detection to the input image
  - Chromatic Aberration: Shifts the color channels in an image, creating a glitch aesthetic
  - $\color{#00A7B5}\textbf{ColorCorrect:}$ Adjusts the color balance, temperature, hue, brightness, contrast, saturation, and gamma of an image
+ - $\color{#00A7B5}\textbf{ColorTint:}$ Applies a customizable tint to the input image, with various color modes such as sepia, RGB, CMY and several composite colors
  - Dissolve: Creates a grainy blend of two images using random pixels based on a dissolve factor.
  - DodgeAndBurn: Adjusts image brightness using dodge and burn effects based on a mask and intensity.
  - FilmGrain: Adds a film grain effect to the image, along with options to control the temperature, and vignetting